The heart of acceptance and commitment therapy

 About this workshop

-- Mini-lectures to provide theoretical context.
+- Mini-lectures to provide theoretical grounding.

 Who will benefit from this workshop?